 Please note:

-Click 'Book a Test', select the test type, test level, test format, and test date, and then select the test centre.
+Click 'Book a Test', select the test type, test level, test format, and test date, and then select the test center.

 Please note: